SuCraft/SuCraft/README.md

 ### Now you can change the code yourself and also test the changes!

-For any questions, you can ask Martijn on Discord: *Martijn#1369*.
+For questions, you can ask Martijn in [#development](https://discord.gg/pbsPkpUjG4).